help-me-mom/ng-mocks/README.md

 [pipes](#how-to-create-a-mock-pipe),
 [services](#how-to-create-a-mock-provider) and
 [modules](#how-to-create-a-mock-module)
-in tests of Angular 5+ applications.
+in tests for Angular 5+ applications.
-Whether you need a [mock child component](#how-to-create-a-mock-component), or any other [annoying dependency](#how-to-turn-annoying-declarations-into-mocks-in-an-angular-application), `ng-mocks` has tools to turn these declarations into their mocks, keeping interfaces as they are, but suppressing their implementation.
+When you need a [mock child component](#how-to-create-a-mock-component), or any other [annoying dependency](#how-to-turn-annoying-declarations-into-mocks-in-an-angular-application), `ng-mocks` has tools to turn these declarations into their mocks, keeping interfaces as they are, but suppressing their implementation.